Defining the problem can be difficult…

 Gain insights into your patterns.

 Your mood can shift for various reasons.
 You’ve had a tough few months at your job, your relationship is struggling, or maybe you’re just not where you want to be.
 Mood changes often come with behavior changes.
 These can be so subtle you barely notice them.
-A change in temperament, canceling your gym membership, staying in on the weekends are just a few examples of things people start to do when they experience mood issues.
+A change in temperament, canceling your gym membership, or staying in on the weekends are just a few examples of things people start to do when they experience mood issues.
 You tell yourself you had a bad day at work, or you can workout at home – that the cost isn’t worth it anymore, or all of the places you used to go out to are boring now.

 You rationalize your behavior changes, which keeps you stuck and unmotivated.